It may be like long-lasting jet lag, but you can fight back.

 Stuck with shift work?
 Try these sleep tips:

-- Maintain the same schedule of sleeping and awaking during your days off and your work days.
+- Maintain the same schedule of sleeping and waking during your days off and your work days.
 Eat on a consistent schedule.

 - As with jet lag, it is easier to add hours of rest than subtract them: For jet lag, it's easier to fly west than east; for shift work, it's easier to start your next week of shift work later rather than earlier.